gmastellone/gmastellone/README.md

   My real name is Giovanni Mastellone, I'm Italian, born in 1994.

-  I am a Digital Marketing Manager and a Front-End Web-Developer (learning Back-End).
+  I am a Digital Marketing Manager, a Project Manager and a Front-End Web-Developer (learning Back-End).

   I have been a blog writer for over 10 years and a huge fan of everything related to Tech world.
 - 👀 I’m interested in Digital Marketing, Web-Development and Blockchain
-- 🌱 I’m currently learning React, Vue and Node.JS
+- 🌱 I’m currently learning React and Node.JS
-- 💞️ I’m looking to collaborate on WebSite Developmente and Digital Marketing Consulence.
+- 💞️ I’m looking to collaborate on WebSite Development and Digital Marketing Consulence.
 - 📫 How to reach me: info@giovannimastellone.it

 <!---